aosabook/500lines/template-engine/chapter.md

 ```
 <!-- [[[end]]] -->

-Each name becomes a line in the function's prolog unpacking the context
+Each name becomes a line in the function's prologue unpacking the context
 variable into a suitably-named local variable.

 We're almost done compiling the template into a Python function.
 Our function